Ghost-Recon131/FP-a2-s3843790/README.md

 3. Add the included sqlite-jdbc driver under library folder under project library.
 If this step is not taken, the code will not function at all.
 4. Navigate to src/main/Main and run the driver code located there
-5. There is an included video on how to set up and run this code.
+5. There is also a video on how to set up this code submitted as a comment for assignment 2 submission on Canvas

 # Assumptions Made for the assignment